-Canstar Blue’s 2019 motorcycle pants review has seen Harley-Davidson, DriRider and ALDI compared on durability, style, comfort & fit, protection, value for money, functionality and overall satisfaction.
+Canstar Blue’s 2020 motorcycle pants review has seen Fox and BMW compared on their durability, style, comfort & fit, protection, value for money, functionality and overall satisfaction.

-To give you a helping hand when it comes to your legs, Canstar Blue has produced its inaugural review of motorcycle pants, having surveyed hundreds of bike riders across the country to find out which brand is proving the best fit for Aussie conditions.
-This adds to our other ratings for key motorcycle accessories – namely gloves, jackets and boots.
-The idea is that, by learning about the experiences of people just like you, you can make a better-informed purchase decision the next time you hit the stores.
+To give you a helping hand, Canstar Blue produces an annual review of motorcycle pants based on the feedback of hundreds of bike riders across the country, to find out which brands are proving the best fit for Aussie conditions.
+This adds to our other research ratings for key motorcycle accessories – namely gloves, jackets and boots.
+The idea is that by learning about the experiences of people just like you, you can make a better-informed purchase decision the next time you hit the stores.

 Read on for further details on the brands compared, as well as some tips on what to look for when it comes to buying motorcycle pants.